Yuxi-Labs/storymode-desktop/docs/STORYMODE_SPEC.md

 **`.story`** — Story definition / manifest.
 **`.narrative`** — Narrative arc containing one or more scene blocks.

+Localization & International Authoring:
+Chinese (CJK) characters are now supported in story, narrative, and scene IDs.
+IDs may include characters in the Unicode range U+4E00–U+9FFF alongside ASCII letters, digits, and underscore.
+Normalization preserves these characters (they are not transliterated).
+Tooling (tokenizer, completion, structure parser) recognizes them equivalently to ASCII identifiers.

 Example `.story` (illustrative – extended metadata not yet persisted by runtime):
 ```
 ::story: echoes_of_starlight